ml-research/vlol-dataset-gen/README.md

 At first, we generate train descriptions for the whole dataset resorting to a slightly adapted version of Muggleton's train generator.
 We have extended the code to assign labels to the generated train descriptions according to a specified decision rule.
-A default decision rule is specified in TrainGenerator/classification_rule.pl which can be adjusted as desired.
+A default decision rule is specified in `TrainGenerator/classification_rule.pl` which can be adjusted as desired (see section below).
 Subsequently, we render images for the individual train descriptions, generate their ground-truth information creating a dataset.
 The train generator provides a wide range of settings allowing to adapt to the given requirements.